we-like-parsers/pegen/docs/grammar.md

   Specify a trailer for the module which is appended to the parser definition.
   It defaults to MODULE_SUFFIX which is defined in pegen.python_generator.
+  Note that the trailer is formatted using `.format(class_name=cls_name)` allowing you to reference the created parser in the trailer.

 The following snippets illustrates naming the parser MyParser and making the